hamstergy/quiz/README.md

 # quiz project

-A Quiz project, Using Sequelize.js and mySQL in an Express.js App] demonstrating how to use Vue.js, Node.js, Express.js and sequelize.js in combination with a mySQL database.
+A Quiz project, Using Sequelize.js and SQLite in an Express.js App.
+Use Vue.js, Node.js, Express.js and sequelize.js in combination with a SQLite database.

 ## Usage